siya-pathak/siya-pathak/README.md

  -->

-<h2 align="left" id="macropower-tech">Favorite Tech</h2>
+<h1 align="center" id="macropower-tech">technologies and languages:</h2>

-> Tools, languages, and other things that I like to work with.
+Tools, languages, and other things that i practice.

 <table>
   <tr>